How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 • Warmth builds trust in LATAM, Turkey, Spain & Italy.
 Start with personal rapport before discussing numbers or processes.

-• Africa is value-driven and price-sensitive.
-Ghanaian and Nigerian agencies expect clear benefits, transparent fees, and consistent follow-up.
+• Africa tends to be value-driven and price-sensitive.
+Ghanaian and Nigerian agencies appreciate clear benefits, transparent fees, and consistent follow-up.

 • CEE and Germany prefer efficiency.
 Stick to agendas, provide concise data, and keep communication straightforward.